Go to the Students section

 Go to the Support us section

-Oxford Brookes became one of the first five universities to achieve an institutional award under the new Athena SWAN Charter.
+In 2016 the University became one of the first five UK universities to achieve an institutional award under the new Athena Swan Charter.

-The Equality Challenge Unit (ECU) Athena SWAN Charter was originally established in 2005 to encourage and recognise commitment to advancing the careers of women in science, technology, engineering, maths and medicine (STEMM) employment in higher education and research.
+The Athena Swan Charter is led by Advance HE.
+The Charter was originally established in 2005, and led by the Equality Challenge Unit (ECU), to encourage and recognise commitment to advancing the careers of women in science, technology, engineering, maths and medicine (STEMM) employment in higher education and research.
 Oxford Brookes held a Bronze Athena SWAN award under the original charter from 2013.

-Information on Athena Swan is available on the ECU website.
+Further information on the Athena Swan Charter is available on the Advance HE Athena Swan website.